Grizz24/Recipe-Cook/README.md

 # Recipe-Cook

 ## 🚀 Overview
-Welcome to Recipe Cook, an application that lets you store recipes and keep track of ingredient inventory.
+Welcome to Recipe Cook, a CLI application that lets you store recipes and keep track of ingredient inventory.

 ## 🛠 Tech Stack
 - C#